GorvGoyl/Personal-Site-Gourav.io/content/blog/git-cheatsheet/index.md

 #### case-sensitive filename change not showing up in git changes

-- method 1: one time process for all repos tell Git to be case-sensitive : `git config core.ignorecase false`
+- method 1:

-- method 2: `git mv -f yOuRfIlEnAmE yourfilename`
+  1. `git mv -f path/YOURFileName.ts path/yourFileName.ts`
+  2. commit

-- method 3:
+- method 2:

-  1. Rename FILE.ext to whatever.ext
+  1. Rename `YOURFileName.ts` to `whatever.ts`
   2. Stage that file
-  3. Now rename whatever.ext to file.ext
+  3. Now rename `whatever.ts` to `yourFileName.ts`
   4. Stage that file again
+  5.  commit

+- method 3: one time process for all repos
+  - tell Git to be case-sensitive : `git config core.ignorecase false`
+  - use this method if you haven't pushed the file you want to rename to remote else it'll store both files. ex: YOURFileName.ts and yourFileName.ts

 ## Push/Pull